So the good folks at the Detritus Review have tagged my lazy ass. So be it!

 eliminate it, though, we'd have to balance it with additional tax

-," Giuliani said, leaving confused expressions on his audience.
+cuts," Giuliani said, leaving confused expressions on his audience.

 "That might be by making the Bush tax cuts permanent."